dandyraka/SGB-Team-API/README.md

 ### Web Based (Region)

-maybe you can use it to absent regional members
+Maybe you can use it for absent regional members

 |||
 | --- | --- |